AugustinDumont/Rob-In-Wood/README.md

 - Design
 - Use of Figma
 - Web editing
-- Clear code
 - Css tricks and animations
 - Js
 - Bootstrap Framework
-- use of libraries : owl carousel, fullPage
+- use of libraries : owl carousel
-- Contact form Php
 - Deployment

 ## Comment

 This first web site was a real pleasure to realize.
-I really liked thinking about desing, web editing and custommer approach and all others aspects.
 I have learned **A LOT** by doing this.